Gravitational lensing in a black-bounce traversable wormhole spacetime: Lens equation and observables

+As said in section \ref{Int.}, observations data of stellar dynamics indicate the presence of a dark compact object at the center of our galaxy.
+This compact object is supposed to be a black hole and its mass is estimated being $4.4\times 10^{6}M_{\odot}$ \cite{Gezel2010}.
+We consider this astrophysical object in order to provide the behavior of the observables in terms of the dimensionless parameter $a/2M$.

-In the above expressions, $s$ is the angular separation, $\tilde{r}$ is the relationship between the flux of the first image and the flux of all the others.
-These forms can be inverted to obtain expansion coefficients.
-To evaluate the observables, let us consider that the object in question has a mass $4.4\times 10^{6}M_{\odot}$ and is at an approximate distance of $D_{OL}=8,5$Kpc, these data are the same as estimated for the black hole at the center of our galaxy \cite{Gezel2010}.
-As $b_c=3\sqrt{3}M$ does not depend on $a$ we can calculate it directly.
-In geometric unit system, we will have $\theta_{\infty}\simeq26,5473 \ \mu\text{arcsecs}$.
-We plot the other observables in the Fig.\ref{CE} as functions of $\frac{a}{2M}$.
+To evaluate the observables, let us take distance $D_{OL}=8,5$Kpc, accordingly the literature.
+It should be noted that $b_c=3\sqrt{3}M$ does not depend on $a$ we can calculate it directly.
+From (\ref{bc}), we see that $\theta_{\infty}$ does not also depend on the black-bounce parameter, so we find $\theta_{\infty}\simeq26,5473 \ \mu\text{arcsecs}$.
+Conversely, the other parameters depend on $a$, explicitly.
+We plot the observables $s$ and $\tilde{r}$ (where we redefine it in terms of a logarithmic scale) in the Fig.\ref{CE} as functions of $\frac{a}{2M}$.
 As we can see, the angular separation increases with $a$, while $r_m$ decreases.
 This means that in relation to the Schwarzschild solution, the first image is further separated from the asymptotic images.
 In addition, the decrease in magnification with $a/2M$ implies that the first image is even less intense than the others.
+Note that, for the range $a/2M\geq 1$ the lensing parameters are associated with a wormhole.